Theocat321/battlehips-coursework/readme.md

 ### Logging
 Logging is implemented throughout the project.
 See main.log for previous logs

+### AI attacking
+The AI can't hit the same square twice in one game

+### User double clicking square
+The user cannot click the same square mutliple times

 ### Optimal ship placement
 I have added another algorithm to the place_battleships function which places the ships in the most optimal locations.
 As referenced here [Cite](http://www.datagenetics.com/blog/december32011/) the most optimal placement puts ships adjacent to one another to confuse the user.
 This can be used in mp_game_engine.py by changing "custom" to "optimal" in the player board